Pediatric Pneumonia Medication

 Medication Summary

-Drug therapy for pneumonia is tailored to the situation.
-Because the etiologic agents vary, drug choice is affected by the patient's age, exposure history, likelihood of resistance (eg, pneumococcus), and clinical presentation.
 Beta-lactam antibiotics (eg, amoxicillin, cefuroxime, cefdinir) are preferred for outpatient management.
 Macrolide antibiotics (eg, azithromycin, clarithromycin) are useful in most school-aged children to cover the atypical organisms and pneumococcus.
-Local variations in resistance require different approaches to therapy, including cases caused by pneumococcus.
+Local variations in microbial drug resistance require different approaches to therapy, including cases caused by pneumococcus.
 Any child with a positive purified protein derivative (PPD) test result and infiltrate on chest radiographs requires additional testing for tuberculosis and polymicrobial treatment.

 Agents typically used initially in the treatment of newborns and young infants with pneumonia include a combination of ampicillin and either gentamicin or cefotaxime.
-The selection of cefotaxime or gentamicin must be based on experience and considerations at each center and in each patient.
+The selection of cefotaxime or gentamicin must be based on experience and considerations at each specific medical center and in each patient.
 Combination therapy provides reasonable antimicrobial efficacy against the pathogens that typically cause serious infection in the first days of life.
 Other agents or combinations may be appropriate for initial empiric therapy if justified by the range of pathogens and susceptibilities encountered in a particular clinical setting.

 Penicillins